evamaxfield/cdp-dev/README.md

 ---

+## Note

+This is a personal development deployment of CDP I use for testing larger algorithm changes (speech-to-text, speaker annotation, backend update roll-outs, etc.).
+Do not use this data for anything besides referencing in PRs, Issues, Docs, etc.

 ## Council Data Project

 Council Data Project is an open-source project dedicated to providing journalists, activists, researchers, and all members of each community we serve with the tools they need to stay informed and hold their Council Members accountable.